openstack-k8s-operators/dev-docs/nfv_sriov.md

     - neutron-metadata
 ```
 Only the services which are on the list will be configured.
+All these services are created using OpenStackDataPlaneService
+CR.

 ## Configure the EDPM ansible variables of the EDPM nodes